 This is such a quirky little book with quirky little characters.
 And it speaks to my book-loving soul.

-If you love ‘real’ books, love feeling the weight of a book in your hand, the feel of unread pages, then this is the exact type of the bookish books that you need.
+If you love ‘real’ books, love feeling the weight of a book in your hand, and the feel of unread pages, then this is the exact type of book for book lovers that you need.

 A. J. Fikry’s life is not at all what he expected it to be.
 He lives alone, his bookstore is experiencing the worst sales in its history, and now his prized possession, a rare collection of Poe poems, has been stolen.
 But when a mysterious package appears at the bookstore, its unexpected arrival gives Fikry the chance to make his life over–and see everything anew.www.amazon.com